 Unmanaged sleep apnea can have serious consequences, which is why it’s so important to treat it if you suspect you have it.
 Unmanaged sleep apnea has been linked to an increased risk of heart disease and stroke.
 It has also been linked to an increased likelihood of workplace-related and traffic-related accidents.

 You owe it to yourself to relieve the symptoms of sleep apnea and get the rest you deserve!
 And Houston Uptown Dentists can help you get there.
-Call us today at 832-463-1021 to schedule a consultation, or use our online form to request an appointment.
+Call us today at 832-463-1021 to schedule a consultation, or use our to request an appointment.